redhat-cop/infra.aap_configuration/roles/credential_input_sources/README.md

 ## Description

-An Ansible Role to create credential input sources on Ansible Controller, the below example is for CyberArk as an input source, change accordingly to match your input source type.
+An Ansible Role to create/update/remove credential input sources on Ansible Controller, the below example is for CyberArk as an input source, change accordingly to match your input source type.

 ## Requirements